inkVerb/Vubuntu-info/README.md

 Vrk™ (pronounced 'verk' as in 'work') contains several scripts to perform jobs and settings that normally require a little more knowledge than the average user knows.
 While a Verber has "serf" bash scripts for its kingdom, a Vrk Station is less in the sky and calls them "surfers".

-It creates that extra "Work" folder everyone has a different name for, syncs "Documents" in your cloud across devices so you'll actually use it, lets you add your own wallpapers to the "official" selection list, and a lot more.
+It creates that extra "Work" folder everyone has a different name for, syncs "Documents" in your favorite cloud across devices so you'll actually use it, lets you add your own wallpapers to the "official" selection list, and a lot more.

 ##### How to install:
 Clone the vrk repo to your home folder and run vrk/inst/setupvrk, like this: